sacktock/MASA-Safe-RL/README.md

 ```bash
 pip install -U "jax[cuda12]"
 ```
--**MAC**: we recommend JAX with CPU.
+- **MAC**: we recommend JAX with CPU.
 No further action is required if you correctly followed the earlier steps.

 ## How to run MASA
 - You can run masa with the prebuilt `run` script.
 The script is not fully configurable so it is often better to create your own examples.